I always get questions about how I choose the names for my characters.

 So, here are my answers in a true Behind the Scenes moment!

 I scrolled through countless names looking at meanings and names after certain gods/goddesses.
 I had an idea of the name of the book - Blood of Someone - and I wanted the name for the main character to flow with it.
 I found Tonantzin which was a male name after the Mother Goddess Earth and should only be used as a last name.
-(Author Confession: I really liked that name so I changed the 'n' to a 'm' and hoped it would pass for a female name.)
+(Author Confession: I really liked that name so I changed the "n" to a "m" and hoped it would pass for a female name.)
 The name Tomantzin was too long for the title but I loved her (his) name meant Honored Mother since the character was the New Fire Sacrifice (Author Confession: which was also usually a man not a woman).
 I gave Tomantzin the nickname Toma and presto!
 Blood of Toma became the title and Toma was the name her loved ones called her.

 For the real historical figures during the time period such as Ixtlilxochitl II, Moctezuma/Montezuma II, Chaucomauc, Cacama(tzin) and Hernan Cortes, I simply googled their names and all the different spellings and picked one I liked with the exception of Chaucomauc - his real name was Tetlepanquetzal.
-I had no idea how to pronounce that name and could not find a pronounciation guide for that name, so I went with Chaucomauc instead which is a variation of the name of the temporary king, Cuauhtemoc, that stepped up when Moctezuma II was killed and ruled until 1521 when the Conquistadors finally overthrew Tenochtitlan.
+I had no idea how to pronounce that name and could not find a pronunciation guide for that name, so I went with Chaucomauc instead which is a variation of the name of the temporary king, Cuauhtemoc.
+Cuauhtemoc stepped up when Moctezuma II was killed and ruled until 1521 when the Conquistadors finally overthrew Tenochtitlan.

 If you thought this Behind the Scenes tidbit was cool - please help me spread the word about Blood of Toma on your social media accounts and leave a review on Amazon and Goodreads.